Sigismund II Augustus: Struggle with opposition

-Due to her unpopularity in Poland, Barbara often expressed her wish to reside permanently in the Grand Duchy of Lithuania.
-To ease the situation, Sigismund Augustus provided a luxurious lifestyle and expensive gifts for his wife at Wawel Castle since her arrival in Kraków on 13 February 1549.
-The monarch also granted Barbara several provinces to administer and provide income.
-Although ambitious and bright, she showed lack of interest in political life, but had some influence over decisions made by Sigismund.
-This also caused an uproar among the nobility.
-To avoid an armed rebellion, Sigismund was forced to form an alliance with his former father-in-law, Emperor Ferdinand I. This allowed for Barbara's coronation as Queen of Poland on 7 December 1550 by Primate Mikołaj Dzierzgowski.
-Queen Bona eventually succumbed to her son's demand and accepted the marriage sending a messenger in 1551 who informed Barbara of her decision.
+Barbara was officially recognized by Polish nobility as legitimate royal wife in 1550, when Sigismund summoned his second Sejm.
+The matter of her coronation was not discussed but, with the opposition defeated, she was ultimately crowned as Queen of Poland on 7 December 1550 by Primate Mikołaj Dzierzgowski.

+Queen Bona also decided to accept her son's marriage, sending a messenger in 1551 who informed Barbara of her decision.

+Death of Barbara

-During their marriage, the Queen complained of poor health, particularly stomach and abdominal pain.
-After the coronation her condition deteriorated rapidly.
+During their marriage, Barbara suffered from poor health, particularly stomach and abdominal pain.
+After the coronation, her condition deteriorated rapidly.
 She was tormented by strong fever, diarrhea, nausea and lack of appetite.
 After careful observation by hired medics, a lump was discovered on her stomach filled with pus.
 Sigismund Augustus gravely despaired and sent for doctors and even folk healers from the entire country.
 He personally tended to his sick wife despite her foul smell and dedicated himself when necessary; the king hoped to take Barbara to the hunting castle at Niepołomice and ordered to demolish the small city gate so her carriage could pass freely.
 However, Barbara died on 8 May 1551 in Kraków after continuous pain and agony.

 It was her dying wish that she'd be buried in Lithuania, her homeland.
 The body was transported to Vilnius Cathedral, where she was finally buried on 23 June next to Elizabeth of Austria.
 Her death was a major blow to Sigismund; he often attended her coffin on foot while being transported to Vilnius in hot weather.
 Sigismund also became more serious and reserved; he avoided balls, temporarily renounced his mistresses and dressed in black until his death.

 The cause of Barbara's death is debatable.
-Her opponents and family members suggested sexually transmitted diseases due to a number of affairs she had before marrying Sigismund.
-There were also persistent rumors that she was poisoned by Queen Bona Sforza, who had a long history of eliminating her rivals or enemies quickly and efficiently.
-However, contemporary historians and experts agree on cervical or ovarian cancer.
+Her opponents and family members suggested sexually transmitted diseases due to a number of supposed affairs she had before marrying Sigismund.
+There were also persistent rumours that she was poisoned by Queen Bona Sforza.
+However, modern historians and experts point to cervical cancer or uterine inflammation.

-It is possible that marriage resulted in two pregnancies as Barbara reportedly miscarried on 20 November 1547 and is speculated to be pregnant (and lost baby) in spring 1548.